Matènwa Community School

 A Mission to Multiply

-Your support is what allows the Institute to stay open and accessible.
-You aren't just funding a classroom on a mountain; you are fueling a movement that is spreading from one end of Haiti to the other, proving that when you start with the language of the heart, there is no limit to what a child can learn.
+Your support is what allows the Institute to stay open and accessible to leaders like these.
+You aren't just funding a classroom on a mountain; you are fueling a revolution that is spreading from one end of Haiti to the other.

 Peace,